ARTCOUNTRYCANADA.COM CALL US TOLL FREE AT 1-877-265-4555

 Carmichael was the youngest member of the original Group of Seven.

 Franklin Carmichael, born at Orillia, Ontario.
-Went to Toronto in 1911 and studied at the Ontario College of Art with William Cruikshank
+Went to Toronto in 1911 and studied at the Ontario College of Art

 and G.A.
-Reid and at the Toronto Technical School with Gustav Hahn; also at the Antwerp Academy (1913).
+Reid and at the Toronto Technical School with Gustav Hahn; also at the Antwerp

 Original member of the Group of Seven, 1920, and of the Canadian Group of Painters, 1933.
-A.R.C.A. in 1935, R.C.A. in 1938.

-Worked for a time at commercial art, then taught at the Ontario College of Art (1932 - 45).
-Died in Toronto.
+Worked for a time at commercial art, then taught at the Ontario College

-CLICK HERE TO VIEW CARMICHAEL ART
+CLICK HERE OR THE IMAGE TO VIEW CARMICHAEL ART

 Art Country Canada